-Cuttlefish skeletons are composed of a chalky white material soft enough to be scraped with a fingernail.
+Cuttlefish skeletons are composed or a chalky white material soft enough to be scraped with a fingernail.
 One side has a dense plastic-like layer.
 The skeleton shows the growth pattern of the animal in a series of irregular lines that resemble woodgrain.

 Small cuttlefish bones are available through pet stores, where they are sold for parakeets, who use them to sharpen their beaks.
-The larger bones preferred for casting are sold through jewlery supply houses, usually for about a dollar apiece.
+The larger bones preferred for casting are sold through jewelry supply houses.
 The following description assumes a large bone, used for both sides of the mold, but many variations are possible, including the use of other materials for the back of the mold.